gdmoney/reading/base-strength.md

   - **Recovery** - how sustainable the workload is
   - **Novelty** - whether diminished returns have slowed progress

-- any successful training method will preempt stagnation by implementing variations in training over the long term
+- any successful training method will preempt stagnation by implementing **variations** in training over the long term
-  - **Variation** focused on base building and specialization - vary the volume and exercise selection to widen your base
+  - variation focused on base building and specialization - vary the volume and exercise selection to widen your base
-  - **Variation** as a method of recovery - subtle changes to the movement or training threshold
+  - variation as a method of recovery - subtle changes to the movement or training threshold
-  - **Variation** is the only answer to diminished returns
+  - variation is the only answer to diminished returns

 - **Linear Periodization** - volume drops as the average weight used in each session increases over time
   - dosing the right variation of Novelty, Recovery, and Specificity will lead to a new growth response